gpeden/hubot-thedude/README.md

 to talk about your own instance, how to use and deploy, what functionality he has, etc!

-# hubot-shipit

-A hubot script that provides easy access to the shipit squirrel and its kin.

 See [`scripts/thedude.coffee`](scripts/thedude.coffee) for full documentation.

 ## Installation